Save at Holiday Time

 Restaurant tabs have a way of soaring, especially in groups of thirsty, impulse-driven holiday revelers.
-Plan ahead when you eat out, doing online research to pick a good place, and consider having guests over for pre-dinner drinks instead of running up a cocktail bill from the bar.
+Plan ahead when you eat out, doing online research to pick an economical place, and consider having guests over for pre-dinner drinks instead of running up a cocktail bill from the bar.

 7 Start now to save for next year.

 While holidays are top of mind, why not begin making good decisions for 2013’s festive season?
 Now, for example, is the time to sign up if your bank or credit union offers a Holiday Club or Christmas Club, to which you can direct automatic payroll deductions throughout the year.
-“Such a program can be a useful savings tool,” says Maglio, “especially for people who don’t have enough flexibility in their income stream to finance holiday spending all at once without tapping credit.”
+“These programs can be a good tool for forced savings,” says Fournier, “as long as you realize you won’t earn much interest at present rates.”